Self-Employed Health Insurance Deduction

 As a self-employed business owner, you may deduct the cost of health insurance for yourself and your spouses, dependents, and children under 27 years old as of the end of the tax year.
 Under specific circumstances, you may also be able to deduct Medicare premiums and premiums for long-term care insurance.

-To quality the plan must have been established under your business.
+To qualify, the plan must have been established under your business.

 How Do I Qualify for this Deduction?